How to Set Up a DBA in Texas

 Third, you’ll complete Form 503, the Assumed Name Certificate form.
 There are five sections to the form:

-In the first section of the form, you’ll provide the assumed name for your business entity.
+In the first section, you’ll provide the assumed name for your business entity.
 Next, you’ll proceed to the Entity Information section, where in the first section, you’ll provide the legal name of your entity.

 In the second portion of the Entity Information section, you’ll check the entity filing for the assumed name.
 You’ll have several options to choose from: